How to Build Confidence in a Toxic Work Environment

 But this boss clearly hadn’t got the memo.

-Ready to speak with confidence?
+Ready to speak with real confidence?

-5 signs of a toxic workplace culture.
+Recognise the signs of a toxic workplace.

 It’s not just your confidence at work that can be affected, it’s also your productivity.